jlvdb/TheliWrapper/README.md

         installation/theli-1.9.5.tgz

     shipped with this package.
-Extract the archive and run the install scipt in the *pipesetup* folder with `./install.sh -m "ALL"` to build the package from source.
+Run the install scipt in the *pipesetup* folder with `./install.sh -m "ALL"` to build the package from source.

 2)  It is highly recommended to install *scamp* to compute precise astrometric solutions.
 Although used by *THELI*, it is not part of the package itself